 Everything we do in life is a choice.
 But our choices reflect MUCH more than just saying yes or no to something.
-Our childhoods, our personalities, our lifestyles, our ability to cope with stress, our openness to address our feelings/emotions… all these things effect our choices.
-Sometimes in life and especially with addiction it’s not a matter of a conscious choice…. it’s a deeply engrained survival mechanism that tells us we NEED something or else we won’t survive another minute.
+Our childhoods, our personalities, our lifestyles, our ability to cope with stress, our openness to address our feelings/emotions… all these things affect our choices.
+Sometimes in life and especially with addiction, it’s not a matter of a conscious choice…. it’s a deeply ingrained survival mechanism that tells us we NEED something or else we won’t survive another minute.

 Whether it’s feeling desperately in need of love and connection (such as cheating) or having a drink (alcohol addiction) or smoking etc… addiction feels like your brain shows you absolutely no other option and so really where is the choice in that?!

 Recovering from any addiction or making any major change in your life means slips.
-It may take many people time to see the choices and be able to chose a different way, where as others may see the options right away and be able to chose a different path as soon as their mind opens up to it—- everyone’s experience is different.
+It may take many people time to see the choices and be able to choose a different way, whereas others may see the options right away and be able to choose a different path as soon as their mind opens up to it—- everyone’s experience is different.

-Guilt, shame, embarrassment, self hatred and logical reasoning have NEVER and will never help anyone make better choices… in fact they fuel the NEED for the addiction.
-Education, empathy, love, compassion and acceptance of others experiences is what supports someone to move from surviving to really seeing their own power and ability to chose a new path.
+Guilt, shame, embarrassment, self-hatred and logical reasoning have NEVER and will never help anyone make better choices… in fact, they fuel the NEED for the addiction.
+Education, empathy, love, compassion, and acceptance of others’ experiences is what supports someone to move from surviving to really seeing their own power and ability to choose a new path.